Use these tips for Fall Gardening for beginners to choose the plants that thrive in cool fall weather.

 With fall fast approaching and the cooler weather breezing in, it is time to start planning for your fall garden.
 Even if you have never gardened before, with these tips and tricks, you can have your first garden growing wonderful homegrown vegetables and beautiful flowers.
 As a beginner, learning how to garden in the fall is a great time to start as so many plants grow quite well in the cooler temperatures.
 Here are a few key tips for fall gardening for beginners.

 Fall Vegetable Gardening for Beginners

 Clear the area that will be the location for your first garden.
 Remove any grass including the roots, other plants, rocks, and other debris.
 If you are growing into the ground, make sure to till the area is at least 6-8 inches deep.
 You can also build a raised bed, which is great if you have less than stellar soil.
 Whichever way you choose, make sure to add organic amendments to the soil like bone meal, blood meal, earthworm castings or bat guano.
 Water down the soil and then till it again adding more amendments.
 If you have enough time, let the soil rest for a few days before you begin planting.

-For more variety and better bang for your buck, choose seed packets.
+For more variety and a better bang for your buck, choose seed packets.
 If you are short on time and need to get your garden planted right away, choose transplants.
 A combination of the two also is an awesome idea.